 On the Search Authentication Rules page, select the authentication rule that you want to delete.
+Select Delete Selected and OK to confirm deletion.

 Roles

 A role comprises of set of privileges that define the access level to the system.
 System Administrator can configure multiple roles based on the administrative needs.
 The role assignment for a user account can be done based on the set of operations required.
 Unity Connection offers two types of roles: